olewsaa/amateur-radio/pat-doc/config.json.md

 ### IP Addresses and ports.
 Each node in an IP network has an IP number.
 Each node will have a set of ports open for communication.
 Common ports are 22 for ssh and 80 for web servers.
+The different programs that are involved need to exchange messages to each other.
+Each of the programs listen or transmit on different ports.
+Each of the programs have its own dedicated ports.
+A common example is the web server, it normally listen on port 80 for incomming requests and send web page content on the same port.
+The port can be set by the user like the common usage of port 5000 for the pat web server.
+(request then look like: http://localhost:5000).
+Some common port include:

+- 22,  secure shell, ssh.
+- 2947,  GPS, the gpsd server.
+- 4533, Hamlib, rigctl, rigctld.
+- 12345, flrig.
+- 8300,  VARA, both HF and FM.
+- 8515,  ARDOP.
+- 5000, PAT web server (if set to 5000 in config).

+Most of these communicate on the same system which is referred to a localhost (127.0.0.1 if an ip number is needed).
+In principle the other programs might run on different systems, a common example is gpsd, then both a valid ip address and the port number should be supplied (most gpsd clients have 2947 set as a default).

 ### JSON format
 The json format is fairly simple, but all brackets and commas need to match.